dislick/patrickmuff-blog/posts/switch-to-firefox/index.md

 ![Firefox screenshot tool](./screenshot_tool.png)

-## Googles controversial Manifest V3
+## Google's controversial Manifest V3

 Google released the [Google Chrome Extensions Manifest V3](https://docs.google.com/document/d/1nPu6Wy4LWR66EFLeYInl3NzzhHzc-qnk4w4PX-0XMw8/edit#) back in October 2018 where they are clearly saying they are going to restrict the blocking capabilities of the `webRequest` API.
 This change affects content and ad blockers massively, here are a few interesting quotes regarding the topic: